web hits / 29068 during jan 2017.

 FLOWERING SHRUB ~ Mountain Laurel ~ White ~ May

 TRAIL DESCRIPTION ~ This northern view gives you a good idea of where you'll be for the next 7.1 miles on the way up to Mt.
 Cheaha.
-The trail follows the ridge on your right north for 4.1 miles, then it comes back south 0.6 miles to the McDill Overlook Trail, which is that rocky point straight out in front of you.
-After McDill, the trail turns north again and goes 2.4 miles to Cheaha, which is that farthest peak you can see from here.
+The trail follows the ridgeline north for 4.1 miles to the 0.6 mile long McDill Overlook Trail, which is a must see overlook.
+After McDill, the Pinhoti continues north for 2.4 miles to Mt.
+Cheaha, which is that farthest peak you can see from here.
 The faint blue ridge that's back behind Cheaha is our Sister Ridge (Choccolocco Mountains).
 You can check out Section 8, mile 104.3, for more details.
 You will have off and on views of this 61 mile mountain chain as she parallels the Pinhoti all the way up to Dugger Mountain in Section 11.
 If you should ever make it up to Bald Rock on top of Cheaha, there is a close up view of her as she makes her way east from Coldwater to Oxford and then the northeast turn in Golden Springs before heading on up to Piedmont.

 4.8 ~ 5.4 ~ 3 CAMPSITES ~ LC ~ 2100'

 There are good views from the rocky overlooks at these campsites.